 History suggests that the Pixel 4 will use the Qualcomm Snapdragon 855, since Google always uses the latest and greatest flagship Snapdragon, and we suspect that’ll be true again this time around.

-Supposedly, the phone popped up on Geekbench earlier this year under the codename "Google Coral," and the results are pretty close to what we've seen from other Snapdragon 855-equipped phones.
-Even if the benchmark listing isn't real, the results look about right.
+Supposedly, the phone popped up on Geekbench earlier this year under the codename "Google Coral," and the results are pretty close to what we’ve seen from other Snapdragon 855-equipped phones.
+Even if the benchmark listing isn’t real, the results look about right.
+Pricebaba/OnLeaks suggests that the phone will pack 6GB RAM, which is a bump up from 4GB from Pixel 3 models and should help with keeping things speedy throughout.

 The Snapdragon 855 sounds right, and if true, then it’ll pack plenty of power.